ywxbear/Network_Fundamental_DHCP_PAT_NAT_Pool/README.md

 # Network Fundamental DHCP Set Up (Cisco Packet Tracer - For study purpose only)
-Configure a network for an organization with multiple departments: IT, Finance, HR, Logistic and Marketing, where all users in the department receive appropriate dynamic IP address from a DHCP Server.
+Here in this project i will configure a network for an organization with multiple departments: IT, Finance, HR, Logistic and Marketing, where all users in the department receive appropriate dynamic IP address from a DHCP Server.

 ![network design](/network_design.PNG)